 Usage in a Real Attack

-The example below shows how this technique was used in a recently-observed attack.
+The example below shows how this technique was used in an observed attack.
 In this attack, the threat actor sends the victim a message falsely indicating that an unauthorized party has accessed their PayPal account.

 The victim is prompted to click Account Verification to access what they believe is an authentic PayPal login page.